marclundgren/fuzzy.js/README.md

     description: 'Each week, Jim and Greg bring you the latest music news and reviews.'
   },{
     title: 'Theory of Everything',
-    description: '∏ersonally connecting the dots.
+    description: 'Personally connecting the dots.
 All of them.'
   }

 ];